rbicelli/DesktopComposer/README.md

 ## ComposerAdmin Features

-- Build a start menu from scratch (creates Menus and Shortcuts) in an intuitive way
+- Build a Start Menu from scratch (creates Menus and Shortcuts) in an easy and friendly way
 - Import Shortcuts from Local Start Menu
 - Import Shortcuts from other Computer in same Network (e.g. your terminal server)
 - Import Shortcuts from Folder